andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 *The total power usage above includes my switch, UPS and some other small devices.
 So its not that bad considering how much I can get out of it.*

 But with automation I can easily spin up some resources to be consumed for a certain period and delete again if not needed.
-My required VMs, that are always on, are things like Bind dns servers, PfSense, Frigate, DCS server, a couple of linux "mgmt" vms,  Home Assistant, a couple of Kubernetes clusters hosting my Unifi controller, Traefik Proxy etc.
+My required VMs, that are always on, are things like Bind dns servers, PfSense, Truenas, Frigate, DCS server, a couple of linux "mgmt" vms,  Home Assistant, a couple of Kubernetes clusters hosting my Unifi controller, Traefik Proxy, Grafana etc.

-For the virtualization layer on my two servers I am using Proxmox, one of the reason is that it did support PCI passthrough of my Coral TPU.
+For the virtualization layer on my two servers I am using Proxmox, one of the reason is that it supports PCI passthrough of my Coral TPU.
 I have been running Proxmox for many years and I find it to be a very decent alternative.
 It does what I want it to do and Proxmox has a great community!

 Proxmox has been configured with these two servers as a cluster.
 I have not configured any VMs in HA, but with a Proxmox cluster I can easily migrate VMs between the hosts, even without shared storage, and single web-ui to manage both servers.
-To be "quorate" I have a little cute RPi3 with its beefy 32 GB SD card, 2GB RAM and 1GB ethernet as a [Qdevice](https://pve.proxmox.com/wiki/Cluster_Manager#_corosync_external_vote_support)
+To be "quorate" I have a cute little RPi3 with its beefy 32 GB SD card, 2GB RAM and 1GB ethernet as a [Qdevice](https://pve.proxmox.com/wiki/Cluster_Manager#_corosync_external_vote_support)

+{{% notice info "Info" %}}

 On that note, one does not necessarily need have them in a cluster to do vm migration.
 I recently moved a bunch of VMs over two these two new servers and it was easy peasy using this command: